Uno 1%

 Building

-Building the Uno is quite simple all you need to do is break the PCB into (dont worry its designed to do this) Next socket the top PCB(the one with the mx hotswap socket) Into the lower PCB(the one with the usb).
-After that you can socket in a mx key switch and keycap, and you are ready to move onto programing.
+Building the Uno is quite simple: all you need to do is break the PCB in two along the "mousebites" between the two halves - don't worry, it's designed for this!
+Next, socket the top PCB (the one with the MX hotswap socket and RGB LED) into the lower PCB (the one with the USB): it connects on the 2x4 block of header pins.
+After that, you can socket in an MX key switch and keycap, and you are ready to move onto programing.
+Alternatively, you can solder in a rotary encoder instead of using a keyswitch.

 Programing